 - Photographs you send

 I do not doubt for a second that hackers are hearing about Facebook’s free Wi-Fi and looking for ways to get their fake Wi-Fi included on it.
-More than anything, hackers love big crowd that is vulnerable.
+More than anything, hackers love a big crowd that is vulnerable.
 With the perceived trust of Facebook listing these free Wi-Fi access points, hackers should have a field day.

 Protecting yourself when using Facebook’s free Wi-Fi